top of page

 by Daniel Sheen

-Below is an agents guide for the forthcoming YA / Crossover trilogy, including an artist statement, a spoiler-free 500-word synopsis and a two page excerpt from Chapter One.
+Below is an agents guide for the forthcoming YA / Crossover trilogy, including an artist statement, praise from beta readers, a spoiler-free 500-word synopsis and a two page excerpt from Chapter One.

 Missing 13 framed_edited_edited_edited.j